yegor256/blog/_drafts/abstract.md

 The name of the object is `book`.
 It has three [attributes]({% pst 2020/nov/2020-11-24-objects-without-methods %}): `id`, `db`, and `title`.
 The first two are "free": they are not bound to any objects yet.
-The third one `title` is bound already a copy of the object `db.query`.
+The third one `title` is bound already to a copy of the object `db.query`.
 The object `book` is abstract because it has some free attributes---it's not specific enough to refer to a specific entity in the real world.